 Interdependence with the state general fund has led to revenue or cost shifts during periods of general fund fiscal stress, most recently in fiscal 2016.
-Although the Let's Go CT! initiative included the statutory designation of the STF as a perpetual fund, limiting the use of resources to only transportation, the new designation did not prevent the state from delaying the originally planned sales tax allocation phase-in to address general fund revenue underperformance.
-Comparable state action on dedicated revenues following an affirmative result on the November 2018 constitutional ballot question remains a possibility, in Fitch's view.
+Although the "Let's Go CT!" initiative included the statutory designation of the STF as a perpetual fund, limiting the use of resources to only transportation, the new designation did not prevent the state from delaying the originally planned sales tax allocation phase-in to address general fund revenue underperformance.

-As of fiscal 2017, the major revenues in the STF consist of motor fuels tax (35%), motor vehicle receipts (17%), oil company tax (17%), license, permit and fee revenues (10%), and a portion of statewide sales tax (13%).
-The latter reflects the second year of the sales tax phase-in through fiscal 2018, when it is forecast to constitute 21% of STF revenues.
+As of fiscal 2018 estimates, the major revenues in the STF consist of motor fuels tax (30%), motor vehicle receipts (15%), oil company tax (19%), license, permit and fee revenues (8%), and a portion of statewide sales tax (20%).
+Sales tax revenue as a component of the STF is expected to increase to 32% in fiscal 2022 as part of the most recent agreement, contributing to smaller percentage contributions from the other taxes and fees.